peterbeeshop/help-juice/README.md

 - There was a due date to beat
 - I was free to use the stack of my choice

-* Used sass for it provides a great way of debugging your css code, which regular css isn't able to do, plus other great advantage it comes with.
+* Used sass for it provides a great way of debugging your css code, which regular css isn't able to do, plus other great advantages it comes with.

 Open [http://localhost:3000](http://localhost:3000) to view live project.
 ## How to install and run this project